janhaslik/Cracker/README.md

-# KuberShip
+# Cracker

-Welcome to KuberShip, your comprehensive ship management software designed exclusively for shipping companies.
+Welcome to Cracker, your comprehensive ship management software designed exclusively for shipping companies.